nihal111/nihal111.github.io/_posts/2018-07-09-japan-lookback.markdown

 ---
 My time in Japan comes to a close as I enter the last week of my stay here.
 The experience so far has been nothing short of crazy.

 I was fortunate to spend the summer of '18 in Tokyo doing my internship at Mercari, an e-commerce unicorn.
 I spent most of my working days writing Android code for the main Japanese marketplace app-[Mercari](https://play.google.com/store/apps/details?id=com.kouzoh.mercari).
 My weekends were well spent touring around Japan.
 This is an attempt to lookback and document some of my adventures in Japan.
+Most of the following adventures were made with a varying subset of the 8 co-interns I was lucky to be in company of.

 ### Week 1: Tokyo Disney Sea
 We were planning to get the 2 day Disney Land + Disney Sea pass, but better judgement prevailed and we went ahead with only getting the Disney Sea tickets.